 Here are some limitations and considerations:

-- If you have Device42 populated with devices before your first run of this tool, please make sure to run this on few devices first to make sure the naming convention used by you and the one discovered by this tool are compatible.
+- If you have populated Device42 [CSV imports, spreadsheets, manual entry, etc.] with devices before your first run of this tool, please make sure to run this on a few devices first to make sure the naming convention used by you and the one discovered by the tool are compatible.
 (For example: you added nh-linux01 as a device.
 Then, auto-discovery finds the hostname nh-linux01.example.com and adds it as a new device because the names don’t match.
 To fix this, you can check the checkbox above to use only hostname)

-- It is best to use the auto discovery client after you have run network auto-discovery and/or defined the subnets where IPs belong to.
+- It is best to use the auto discovery client after you have run network auto-discovery and/or defined the subnets your network IPs reside on.

-- Floating IPs that belong to a cluster logically but are found on a device during auto-discovery will be assigned to the device instead of the cluster resource.
+- Floating IPs that belong to a cluster logically but are found on a device during auto-discovery will be assigned to that device, and not the cluster resource.

 - Please be sure to use an Administrator account.
-If you use at “Local System account”, it will not work correctly for other machines in the network.
+If you use the “Local System account”, discovery will not work correctly for other machines in the network.